AI Tools reviews

 But when I tested "The quick brown fox jumps over the lazy dog" in Chinese?
 My mouth looked like it was having an argument with itself.
 Too many sounds, too many tones, too much happening too fast.

 The sweet spot?
 Conversational pace, clear pronunciation, simple backgrounds, zero background noise.
 Stick to these, and HeyGen lip sync makes you look like a linguistic genius.
+Note that my testing represents the baseline – current versions with 175+ language support likely handle these edge cases better.

 Pricing Analysis